Continuing my ongoing series of sources of creative inspiration…

 Rest is not idleness, and to lie sometimes on the grass under trees on a summer’s day, listening to the murmur of the water, or watching the clouds float across the sky, is by no means a waste of time. – John Lubbock

-Recently, a dear friend of mine was telling me about a really cool Stephen Covey themed workshop she attended at work.
+Recently, a friend of mine was telling me about a really cool Stephen Covey themed workshop she attended at work.

 The 7 Habits of Highly Effective People by Stephen Covey, was definitely one of my most seminal/life-changing reads; and one of my most precious books.
 At a previous job I led a series of workshops for the leadership team (in my former life as a manager) on the 7 Habits and at one point I was fairly “Seven Habits” obsessed.